tichex-project/go-tichex/docs/WHITEPAPER-DRAFT.md

+### ABSTRACT

+A digital token backed by fiat currency provides individuals and organizations with arobust and decentralized method of exchanging value while using a familiar accounting unit.
+The innovation of blockchains is an auditable and cryptographically secured global ledger.
+Asset­ backed token issuers and other market participants can take advantage of blockchain technology, alongwith embedded consensus systems, to transact in familiar, less volatile currencies and assets.

+In order to maintain accountability and to ensure stability in exchange price, we propose a method to maintain a one­ to­ one reserve ratio between a cryptocurrency token, called THEUR, and its associated real­ world asset, fiat currency.
+This method uses Cosmos SDK, Tendermint, Proof of Reserves, and other audit methods to prove that issued tokens are fully backed and reserved at all times.
+The funds are protected by the MFSA (Malta Financial Services Authority), in the European Central Bank.

 # Tichex Blockchain

 Tichex is a DPoS blockchain based on Tendermint and Cosmos SDK.

 Tichex was created to solve the problem of centralized stable coins.
 It also solves the problem of liquidity, be they Crypto/crypto or Crypto/fiat.
-On the Tichex blockchain it will be possible to create 3 different types of tokens.
+We are practically building the first pegged zone in EUR, that is the EUR/Crypto bridge of Cosmos and at the same time it is the technological evolution of an already existing European Bank, namely Em@ney.

 ## Blockchain
 The blockchain is based on the Bizantine Fault Tolerance consensus algorithm (consent 2/3 of the network), with DPoS Stacking algorithm.

+On the Tichex blockchain it will be possible to create 3 different types of tokens.

 ## Types of Token
 * Token pegged to Fiat
-* Liquidity Token pegged to THX (our native coin)
+* Standard Liquidity Token pegged to THX (our native coin)
-* Standard Token (no pegged)

 ## Main Actors
 To make the blockchain work, there must be 4 types of users.